 Swindon Borough Council collects a range of data about you during the Active Swindon Challenge registration and tournament period.

-- your name, address and contact details, chosen username as well as email address and /or telephone number
+- your name (optional), chosen username as well as email address

 - your affiliation to a workplace or team (optional)